opensearch-project/project-website/_community_members/ghiyas.md

 redirect_from: '/authors/ghiyas/'
 ---

-Sudeep Ghiya is a contributor to the OpenSearch Project.
+Sudeep has extensive experience building and scaling control planes.
+He is a software engineer who is currently leveraging his experience to help build the next version of AWS OpenSearch Serverless using Gen AI tools.